wp-plugins/drupalchat/readme.txt

 * Notifies user by blinking browser title bar and chat popup when a new chat message is received

 PS: You'll need an [iFlyChat.com API key](https://iflychat.com) to use it.
-Keys are free for personal blogs, with paid subscriptions available for businesses and commercial sites.

 == Installation ==